freenas/freenas-docs/userguide/sharing.rst

    Connect to Server Dialogue

-To disconnect from the volume, click the "eject" button in the "Shared" sidebar.
+To disconnect from the volume, click the :guilabel:`eject` button in the :guilabel:`Shared` sidebar.

 .. index:: Time Machine